 If you do not have an IID installed in your vehicle(s) first, you will not be eligible to have your license reinstated or to schedule a permit or road test examination.
 You must have an IID installed in every vehicle that you own, lease or operate (including your employer’s vehicle), no exceptions are made to this requirement.

-If you have been serving a license suspension for greater than two years without conditional hardship license relief or full reinstatement of operating privileges, you are required to pass a learner’s permit exam at an RMV Service Center Driver Licensing department.
-You are also required to take a road test in a vehicle equipped with an IID.
+If you have not held a license or have been serving a license suspension for greater than two years without conditional hardship license relief or full reinstatement of operating privileges, you are required to pass a learner’s permit exam.
+You are also required to take a road test in a vehicle equipped with an IID

 To schedule a road-test, contact the RMV’s Contact Center at 1-857-368-8000.
 A “Special” IID road-test is required when the IID vehicle is not equipped with an emergency brake in the center console area of the front seat, or if the vehicle does not provide a seat for the sponsor.
 A Special IID road-test is taken with a road test supervisor and must be scheduled by speaking with an RMV customer service representative.